HumanCellAtlas/query-service/README.md

 Run `source environment` to set the results of the above edits in your shell.

-In the same shell, run `make init-secrets install-secrets` to initialize and upload credentials that Query Service components need to communicate with each other.
+In the same shell, run `make install-secrets` to initialize and upload credentials that Query Service components need to communicate with each other.

 Finally, to deploy the Query Service, run `make deploy` in the same shell.

 #### Minor app updates

-After deploying, you can update just the Lambda function codebase by running `make update` (this is faster, but no dependencies, routes, or IAM policies will be updated).
+After deploying, you can update just the Lambda function codebase by running `make update-lambda` (this is faster, but no dependencies, routes, or IAM policies will be updated).

 If you are using an AWS Assume Role profile, credentials expire in 15 minutes by default.
 Terraform does not integrate with the AWS CLI, and will not automatically refresh these credentials.
 If your commands fail with an "ExpiredToken"